-Note: If you remove the dongle or add another dongle, a restart of Dinkey Server may be required.
+Note: If you remove the dongle, add another dongle or perform a dongle update, it may be necessary to restart the Dinkey server.

 BiSS can now be started from all devices of your network, according to the number of purchased licenses.